-6. About 6.5 million people in the US suffer from some form of intellectual disability.
+7. Over 7 million people in the US endure some form of intellectual disability.

 If a persona has an intellectual disability, their cognitive skills and functioning are limited.
-This is the most common developmental disability, and it can occur at any time from birth until the age of 18, or even before birth.
+This is the most common developmental disability.
+The prevalence of intellectual disability data shows it can occur at any time from birth until the age of 18 or even before birth.

 (Exploring Your Mind)